project-everest/everest-nix/README.md

-# Hydra Utils
+# Project Everest

-This repository contains Nix helpers for the Hydra-based Everest CI.
+This repository contains Nix code for Project Everest and configuration for the Hydra based [CI](https://everest-ci.paris.inria.fr)

+It features three flakes:

+-`projects/` contains build recipes and hydra jobs definitions for the different parts of the project.

-`lib/default.nix` exposes `makeGitHubJobsets` which produces `spec.json` declarative jobsets files.
+-`hydra-helpers/` contains Nix helpers, notably `hydra-helpers/lib.nix` exposes `makeGitHubJobsets` which produces `spec.json` declarative jobsets files.
-The repository of each project on the CI should include a `.hydra/default.nix` that consumes `makeGitHubJobsets`.

-`flake.nix` exposes a patched version of Hydra. `hydra-patches` contains two patches:
+-`server-configuration/` contains the server configuration for the machine running Hydra.
+We use a patched version of Hydra. `server-configuration/hydra-patches` contains two patches:
  - `gh-webhook.diff`, the PR https://github.com/NixOS/hydra/pull/1207 that adds support for some webhooks;
  - `eval-badly-locked-flakes.diff`, that allow Hydra for building flakes whose lockfile requires an update.